secoda/terraform-aws-secoda/README.md

 1. Type `Yes` at the prompt.
 2. Once complete, terraform will output the load balancer DNS name.
 You must create a CNAME record with your DNS provider that points `secoda.yourcompany.com` to the load balancer DNS name.
 3. Wait about 5 minutes.
 Then open `https://secoda.yourcompany.com` to test out the service.
 It will only listen on **HTTPS**.
-4. Optional: we suggest using _Cloudflare ZeroTrust_ to limit access to Secoda.
+4. We suggest using _Cloudflare ZeroTrust_ to limit access to Secoda; optional.
-5. **You're done! 🎊**

 ## Connecting to Secoda